 In the Eastern Church probably in the 3rd or 4th century Mary actually became hailed as the Theotokos, the bearer of God.
 Reflecting appropriations of The Book of Revelation chapter 12: Where the author John envisions a woman clothed with the sun and the moon under her feet and on her head a crown of 12 stars.
 Mary becomes associated with this figure and hence becomes known as the Queen as Heaven.

-This is in part a goddess tradition, and facilitating the appropriation of goddess traditions from the numerous people who came under the Christian umbrella.
+This is in part a goddess tradition and facilitates the appropriation of goddess traditions from the numerous people who came under the Christian umbrella.
 This was one of the wiser things the church did because people who converted didn’t want to forsake their own traditions; So what the church did is to say: you have this idea, it’s not quite right, you would find the complete fulfillment of this model in Christ or the Apostles or for goddess worship in the Virgin Mary.

 Consequently, it’s not surprising when we start to get iconographic representations of Mary and baby Jesus for example the Madonna and child theme.
 Mary and baby Jesus on her lap look exactly like Iconic representations of the Goddess Isis with the Divine child Horus and her lap.